 Tests and the final exam consist of multiple-choice questions.
 The final exam is comprehensive (i.e., covers the entire course), but may be slightly more heavily weighted on the final third of the course.

-Rooms for Test 1 will be posted here a week or so before Test 1 is written.
+Rooms for Test 1 (will be posted about a week before Test 1).

 Important Notes on Tests